BOROWSKI-JoaoVitor/ILHOA/README.md

 After executing the step _7_, you will get the following graphics and results:
 ### **1 - Initial Withs Distribution**
 ![Initial Widths Distribution](Initial_Widths_Distribution.jpeg)
-An initial insight from the data analysis is the comparison of crack width distributions across all samples, which assesses the uniformity of their apertures.
-Aperture size is crucial for self-healing in concrete, as different aperture sizes can significantly impact healing efficacy.
-Figure 1 presents a density plot showing the distribution of crack widths among the samples.
-The plot indicates that most samples have similar width distributions, suggesting uniform structural characteristics.
-However, samples such as L05-R, L05-2, and L015-2 show distinct differences, highlighting the need for further scrutiny or adjustments in sample preparation or analysis.
+An initial insight from the data analysis involves comparing crack width distributions across all samples to assess the uniformity of their apertures.
+Aperture size plays a critical role in the self-healing process of concrete, as varying aperture sizes can significantly influence the healing efficacy.
+Figure 1 depicts a density plot of crack width distributions among the samples, indicating that most samples exhibit similar width distributions, which points to uniform structural properties.
+However, specific samples, such as L05-R, L05-2, and L015-2, show notable deviations, suggesting the necessity for further investigation or potential modifications in sample preparation or analytical approaches.

 ### **2 - Line Plot - Raw Area**
 ![Line Plot Raw Area](Line_Plot_Raw_Area.jpeg)